ErikHen/PictureRenderer.Optimizely/README.md

             Sizes = new[] { "150px" },
             AspectRatio = 1  //square image (equal height and width).
         };

+        // Multi-image
+        // Show different images depending on media conditions (e.g. different image for mobile sized screen). public static readonly ImageSharpProfile SampleImage2 = new() {
+            MultiImageMediaConditions = new[] { new MediaCondition("(min-width: 1200px)", 600), new MediaCondition("(min-width: 600px)", 300) },
+            AspectRatio = 1.777
+        };
     }
 }
 ````
-* **SrcSetWidths** – The different image widths you want the browser to select from.
+* **SrcSetWidths (for single image)** – The different image widths you want the browser to select from.
 These values are used when rendering the srcset attribute.
-* **Sizes** – Define the size (width) the image should be according to a set of “[media conditions](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)” (similar to css media queries).
+* **Sizes (for single image)** – Define the size (width) the image should be according to a set of “[media conditions](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)” (similar to css media queries).
 Values are used when rendering the sizes attribute.
+* **MultiImageMediaConditions (for multi image)** - Define image widths for different media conditions.
 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: 80.
 * **CreateWebpForFormat (optional)** - The image formats that should be offered as webp versions.
 Jpg format is added by default.